Ylar/Search-and-Destroy-1.3.3/README.md

 - 'xcp' will retry if it fails because of "no object or data busy".

-- If you hit 'nx' too many times, you can go back using 'nx-' or right clicking the 'nx' button.
+- If you hit 'nx' too many times, you can go back by using 'nx-' or right-clicking the 'nx' button.

+- Enlarged GUI buttons to make them easier to click.

 - S&D now detects which type of CP is active.